Use of the Website includes, but is not limited to, accessing, browsing or registering to use the Website.

 7.4 Warranty as to Material: You warrant that any Material is owned by you.
 It is your responsibility to make sure that you have all necessary rights and consents relating to your use of the Material in conjunction with the Services.

-7.5 Backups: You are responsible for keeping regular and full backups of all Material, unless we have agreed to provide specific backup services in accordance with a Schedule.
+7.5 Backups: You are responsible for keeping regular and full backups of all Material.
 Subject to Clause 18.3 or Clause 19.3 (as applicable), we shall have no Liability for any failure by you to backup any Material.
-If any Material is lost or corrupted for any reason and you do not have an appropriate backup, we will not be able to help you recover that lost or corrupted Material except to the extent that you subscribe for specific backup services in accordance with a Schedule.
+If any Material is lost or corrupted for any reason and you do not have an appropriate backup, we will not be able to help you recover that lost or corrupted Material.
+Accounts are excluded from our backup schedule on the basis that they exceed 3GB in storage space.
+This is to ensure the backup process isn’t over-consuming load and not to impact performance of a web server.
+If an account exceeds this limit, it is your responsibility to contact customer support to request an ‘include’ privilege.

 7.6 Indemnity as to Material: You shall indemnify and hold us harmless against all liabilities, costs, expenses, damages and losses (including any direct or indirect consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other reasonable professional costs and expenses) suffered or incurred by us arising out of or in connection with any breach by you of Clauses 7.1, 7.2, 7.3, 7.4 or 7.5.
 This indemnity shall apply whether or not you have been negligent or at fault.